- Viewing Profile: Reputation: OChunx

-At the Master level, Flesh of the Master (DM X) adds 50% more health to your minions, including the Jagged Horrers that the Adept-tier minor trait procs.
+At the Master level, Flesh of the Master (DM X) adds 50% more health to your minions, and now also adds toughness to your armor rating per minion (the old Master-tier minor trait).
 This trait is crucial for any build that keeps your minions alive as long as possible.
 The other excellent trait is Greater Marks (DM VII) that increases the radius of the Staff's Marks, as well as making them unblockable.
 This makes it easier than every to keep Regen up on the minions.

 At the Grandmaster level, only Death Nova (DM XI) has any real application in PvE.
 Every minion that dies will explode, do damage, and leave an area that damages and poisons mobs.
+Death Nova now also spawns Jagged Horrors (like the old Adept minor).
 If you're running a build that uses minions as kamikaze bombs, this is the trait for you.
 More often than not, however, you'll use the Grandmaster spot to pick up a trait from the other two tiers.

 Blood Magic: Vitality/Healing Power Line